patrickmmartin/errorcodeNX/article.md

 TODO(PMM) - think about possible template instantiation concerns.

-There is one responsibility that is granted along with the benefit of universality: since everyone could receive an error code, there may be a need to approach declaring _errode_code_ instances to some corporate standard of consistency.
+There is one responsibility that is granted along with the benefit of universality: since everyone could receive an error code, there may be a need to approach declaring _error_id_ instances to some corporate standard of consistency.
 This may well mandate some kind of scheme perhaps based upon library, component, etc. to generate standard formats and ensure unique values.

 Code Sample: simple example for generating "standard" _error_id_ value.
 ```